evydsg/CodeAcademy_Python/README.md

 #### Overview
 This Python script includes a function designed to test whether the result of raising one number to the power of another exceeds 5000.
 By following a few steps, you can easily determine whether the calculated power is large or not.

+### Twice As Large Checker
+#### Overview
+This Python script includes a function designed to determine if one number is twice as large as another.
+By following a few steps, you can easily compare two numbers and check if the first number is twice the size of the second.
 ### Evy Guenda